- Nurse Aide Theory/Lab

 - First Aid

 Manage illness and injuries within the first few minutes of their occurrence.
-Students will receive a Pass or Fail grade and a course completion card upon passing.
+Students will receive a Pass or Fail grade.

 - Medical Terminology